 2. If the suspected victim has been offered a job that seems ‘too good to be true’;

-3. If the suspected victim is asked to sign an employment contract that is drafted in a foreign language;
+3. If the suspected victim is asked to sign an employment contract that is drafted in a foreign language that cannot be understood by them;

 4. If false promises were made with regards to the work and/or living conditions;